-Coming from a background in Literature, Teaching & Communication, Sina found his path in the performing arts in 2012.
+An independent performer and maker, Sina found his path in the performing arts in 2012.
 He helped establish and co-found an independent dance collective called MaHa alongside seven other young artists in Tehran.
-MaHa has had several successful dance creations in Iran (including Iran’s first Body Movement Festival in March 2016) some of which currently touring around the world.
-His artistic journey is inspired much by the urgency of the performing arts in initiating urgent dialogue.
-In terms of movement, Sina is curious about the (minimum) 40-year gap that the art form of dance has faced in Iran and wonders what Iranian contemporary dance might look like. dealing with questions of identity rising out of a very particular context called the Islamic Republic, he looks at elements within the Persian culture and how they might still be relevant today in his and the broader context. in December 2017 he founded Kahkeshān; an initiative dedicated to the creation, promotion & sharing of dance.
-He works as an adviser for various projects within the dance community of Iran such as MaHa Collective and IPAC (Iranian Performing Arts Community).
-Sina’s artistic work is supported by Maqamat & APAP Performing Europe 2020.
+This collective has had several successful dance initiatives in Iran including Iran’s first Body Movement festival in March 2016.
+His artistic journey is inspired much by the urgency of body-based practices as a means for artistic expression.
+In terms of practice, Sina is curious about the minimum 40-year gap that the art form of dance has faced in Iran and wonders where Iranian contemporary dance might be today. dealing with questions of identity rising out of a very particular context of post-Islamic Republic, he looks at elements within the Iranian culture and how they might still be relevant today within his and the broader context. in December 2017 he founded Kahkeshān; a community-based organization dedicated to dance research & creation.
+He works as an organizer in various projects within the Iranian dance community.